Jane Wilson-Howarth: Writing

 Wilson-Howarth's writing almost invariably has a travel theme.
-Her first book (when she wrote as Jane Wilson), Lemurs of the Lost World (1990, 1995), is about expeditions to Madagascar and was described as the finest travel book thus far written about Madagascar by Dervla Murphy in the Times Literary Supplement.
+Her first book (when she wrote as Jane Wilson), Lemurs of the Lost World (1990, 1995), is about expeditions to Madagascar and was described as the finest travel book thus far written about Madagascar by Dervla Murphy in the Times Literary Supplement in 1996.

-Her comprehensive guide to travel health originally launched as Bugs Bites & Bowels in 1995, and appeared in a six edition in December 2023 as Staying Healthy When You Travel.
+Her comprehensive guide to travel health originally launched as Bugs Bites & Bowels in 1995, appeared in a sixth edition in December 2023 as Staying Healthy When You Travel.

 Your Child Abroad: a travel health guide was written in collaboration with paediatrician Matthew Ellis.

 Her best seller How to Shit Around the World is a compilation of toilet tales, and includes an introduction by Kathleen Meyer, author of How to Shit in the Woods.

-A Glimpse of Eternal Snows (2012) is a poignant memoir set in Cambridge and Nepal; it has received praise in the press.
+A Glimpse of Eternal Snows is a poignant memoir set in Cambridge and Nepal; it was first published in Australia and received praise in the press.
 A second edition was published in the UK in October 2012 and the artist who designed the cover was featured on BBC TV earlier that year.
 A third edition launched in India in 2015.

 Sometimes perhaps a short life and a happy one is better than anything we doctors can offer.
 A Glimpse of Eternal Snows is the proverbial life-changing book.